 The Council's grants and contracts are contingent upon its renewal and its ability to obtain new grants and, therefore, its revenues may vary from year to year.
-In setting its budget for fiscal year 2016, various factors, such as delivering at least the same level of expertise in fiscal year 2016 and adding new programs and grants were considered.
+In setting its budget for fiscal year 2017, various factors, such as delivering at least the same level of expertise and adding new programs and grants were considered.